-I am Diane-Jo Bart-Plange, Ph.D. a Presidential Postdoctoral Fellow at Princeton University, where I work with Nicole Shelton, Ph.D.
+I am Diane-Jo Bart-Plange, Ph.D.
+I am a Presidential Postdoctoral Fellow at Princeton University, where I work with Nicole Shelton, Ph.D.
 I graduated with my Ph.D. in Social Psychology in May, 2022, where I was advised by Sophie Trawalter, Ph.D.
-Broadly my research interests center around racism and discrimination at the institutional and interpersonal level.
+My research broadly focuses on the dynamics between structural-level and individual-level racism.

 I earned my B.A. in African and African American Studies and Psychology from Washington University in St. Louis in 2015, where I was a John B. Ervin Scholar.
 I spent a year as a College Advisor in the College Advising Corps at Hazelwood East High School before completing my Ph.D. at the University of Virginia in the Social Cognition and Behavior Lab.
 During graduate school, I also worked with Seanna Leath, Ph.D. in the FHIRE lab and Gabrielle Adams, Ph.D. in the Frank Batten School of Public Policy.

 Colorism & Gender

 Police Violence in the Media

 I examine the impact of viewing police violence against Black victims in the media.
-Despite the disproportionate number of killings of Black Americans by police, White Americans remain mixed on police reform.
-These studies consider how bearing witness to the increasing number of police shootings displayed on social media and news stations might affect White Americans’ attitudes on police reform and empathy for the victims.
+Despite the disproportionate number of killings of Black Americans by police, White Americans' opinions remain mixed on police reform.
+My research considers how bearing witness to the increasing number of police shootings displayed on social media and news stations might affect White Americans’ attitudes on policing-related policy reform and empathy for the victims.
 We particularly examine circumstances under which White Americans feel empathy after bearing witness to police shootings.
-In this work, we have found that for participants high in Symbolic Racism, which we use as a measure of the denial of the systemic nature of racism, bearing witness to police violence leads to empathy for the victims and in turn, this empathy is positively associated with support for policing-related policy reform.
+In this work, we find that among White Americans who recognize systemic racism as a reality, bearing witness to police violence leads to empathy for the victims and in turn, this empathy is positively associated with support for policing-related policy reform.